zsyed91/zsyed91.github.io/projects/hack-check.md

 If you want to build it from source, all you need to run `ruby build.rb` and that will compile all the needed assets.

+### Data Source

+All data is pulled from haveibeenpwned.com's public api.